-Whether it’s a potential injury, a nutrition issue, chronic soreness or wanting to train at a higher level, there are various specialists who’s job it is to get runners back on track and help them improve and enjoy their running.
+Whether it’s a potential injury, a nutritional issue, chronic soreness or wanting to train at a higher level, there are various specialists who’s job it is to get runners back on track and help them improve and enjoy their running.

 Long sought for their ability to treat problems with the musculoskeletal system, PTs specialize in repairing, improving and enhancing all matters of mobility and function.
-They can often detect and assess strength imbalances, flexibility issues and chronic sore areas and provide immediate treatment through manual therapy such as active release as well as suggest strength exercises to address the problems and provide solutions for the long term.
+They can often detect and assess strength imbalances, flexibility issues and chronic sore areas and provide immediate treatment through manual therapy such as active release as well as suggest strength exercises which address the underlying problems and provide solutions for the long term.

 Chiropractors traditionally specialized in issues involving the spine and nervous system but have recently evolved into more all-encompassing type practitioners who can treat any number of related neuromusculoskeletal issues.
 They often perform manual therapy including of the spine, joints and soft tissues but may also employ alternative techniques like acupuncture.
 Increasingly they promote other exercise and lifestyle changes to compliment manual therapy.
 Many contemporary chiropractors have distanced themselves from traditional types (think subluxation) and some now even specialize in sports and exercise-related issues.

 Sports medicine specialist/physicians

 In the event of something more serious, a sports physician will have received specialized training related to sports and exercise medicine.
 In addition to having the ability to diagnose specific injuries and ailments related to or caused by physical activity, sports and exercise, they can also prescribe medication and specialized tests such as x-rays, bone scans and MRIs.
 In most cases, their services are covered by provincial insurance although getting in to see one may take some time.